slaffer-au/monitoring-project/README.md

 ![Vagrant](Vagrant.png)

-The Vagrantfile can be edit as an alternative to changing port forwarding in VirtualBox via teh GUI.
+The Vagrantfile can be edit as an alternative to changing port forwarding in VirtualBox via the GUI.
 This edit takes place under the oob-mgmt-server settings:

     # link for eth1 --> oob-mgmt-switch:swp1
     device.vm.network "private_network", virtualbox__intnet: "#{wbid}_net54", auto_config: false , :mac => "44383900005f"